apache/flink/README.md

 _"Big Data looks tiny from Stratosphere."_

 Stratosphere is a next-generation Big Data Analytics Platform.
-It combines the strenghts of MapReduce/Hadoop with powerful programming abstractions in Java and Scala, and a high performance runtime.
-Stratosphere has native support for iterations, incremental iterations, and programs consisting of workflows of many operations.
+It combines the strengths of MapReduce/Hadoop with powerful programming abstractions in Java and Scala, and a high performance runtime.
+Stratosphere has native support for iterations, delta iterations, and programs consisting of workflows of many operations.

 Learn more about Stratosphere at http://stratosphere.eu